Engineering summer placement programme

 Starting salary: Competitive

-Minimum requirements: Penultimate- or final-year student expecting a 2:1 BEng degree
+Minimum requirements: Penultimate-MEng or final-year BEng student (planning on doing a MEng) expecting a 2:1 degree

 WHAT DOES IT INVOLVE?